Story on Thaipusam

 River Kaveri and Thaipusam

-Another myth of Thaipusam revolves around Lord Vishnu and River Kaveri.
+Another story of Thaipusam revolves around Lord Vishnu and River Kaveri.
 Kaveri was jealous of River Ganga getting so much of importance - especially Ganga residing on the locks of Lord Shiva.
 She prayed to Lord Vishnu and it is believed that Lord Vishnu appeared before her on Thaipusam day.